 "There's no better place for a faculty office than a residence hall," Campbell has said.
 "You're quite close to daily student life but at a discreet distance.
 You can be a resource, a mentor, a sounding board, often in unscripted and informal ways."

-Campbell is a conspicuous presence in McDowell Hall, where he works with the resident director and the director's staff of student-resident assistants to pursue a variety of programming initiatives.
+Campbell is a discreet presence in McDowell Hall, where he works with AU Housing & Dining staff and student resident assistants to pursue a variety of programming initiatives.

-Among them was the event marking the 50th anniversary of the opening of McDowell Hall.
+Among the initiatives was an event marking the 50th anniversary of the opening of McDowell Hall.
 Another program initiative was the popular "Dialog with the Dean" series, in which the deans of AU's academic units individually came to McDowell to meet and speak informally with students.

 Campbell also has collaborated with the student-run Kennedy Political Union in organizing "I Remember AU When: The Age of Protest," aprogram that took a look back to the late 1960s and early 1970s when AU was a hotbed of activism and dissent.